-When will students receive information about Orientation?
+When will students receive orientation information?

 Why is orientation necessary?

-Absolutely!
-Bradley provides many activities specifically for parents/family members/guests to attend.
+Bradley provides many activities specifically for parents/family members/guests in attendance.
 You will have the opportunity to meet others who are going through the same experience.
-Parents/family members/guests will attend a luncheon with the Academic Deans and attend various support sessions such as Financial Assistance, Smith Career Center and Student Support Services.
+Over 1,100 family members or supporters attended our program last year.

-When will I get my Bradley ID?
+When will students get their Bradley ID?

 Government-issued photo ID (MANDATORY in order to obtain your Bradley Photo ID)